michaeljota/angular2-ultimate-starter/README.md

 > If you have Windows, you should consider [`npm-windows-upgrade`](https://github.com/felixrieseberg/npm-windows-upgrade) to update the npm after the Node installation.

-Once you have those, you should install these globals with `npm install --global`:
+Once you have those, you should install [rimraf](https://github.com/isaacs/rimraf) global with `npm install --global rimraf`.
+If you don't, you can't use any clean script.

+This is a list of other modules you can install globally.
-*This not really necessary, but recommended if you are working **alone**, if you are in a team it's better if all of the team work with this tools with the same version from the scripts*
+*This not really necessary, but recommended if you are working **alone**, if you are in a team it's better if all of the team work with this tools with the same version from the scripts.*
 * `webpack` (`npm install --global webpack`)
 * `webpack-dev-server` (`npm install --global webpack-dev-server`)
 * `karma` (`npm install --global karma-cli`)
 * `protractor` (`npm install --global protractor`)
 * `typescript` (`npm install --global typescript`)
-* `rimraf` (`npm install --global rimraf`) *The only one that I'd suggest to install globally, even if you are in a team*

 ## Installing
 * `fork` this repo (or [Download ZIP]()).